beyondstorage/go-storage/docs/design/22-add-default-set-for-operations.md

 ### Check if pair is valid

+- Plan A: Checked when init.
 We can generate valid check func like `parsePairStorageWrite` when init, and response with pair policy.
 So that it is pre-checked before call specific operation, at that time, it may be inconvenient to change the default pairs.
+- Plan B: Check validate when call specific operation.
+The inappropriate pair may be overwritten by args, so we should not worry about its validation when init.
+In this way, we should announce that we do not check validation when init, and return error when specific operation was called.

+For now, we choose the `Plan B`, and keep `Plan A` as candidate if it meets other inconvenience.

 ## Rationale

 Reuse pairs after set when init, do not need to set the same value every time